Earl Rose (composer)

 Earl Alexander Rose (born September 5, 1946) is an American composer, pianist, arranger, and conductor.
-In addition to writing scores for film and television, he has also written several well-known Pop and R&B songs.
-His film scores include Always at the Carlyle, Johnny Carson: King of Late Night, a PBS American Masters presentation, and the Peabody Winning documentary, Inventing L.A.: The Chandlers and Their Times.
+In addition to writing film and television music, he has also composed several well-known Pop and R&B songs.
+His film scores include Alan Pakula:Going For Truth, Always at the Carlyle, Johnny Carson: King of Late Night, a PBS American Masters presentation, and the Peabody Winning documentary, Inventing L.A.: The Chandlers and Their Times.

 Early life

-Rose was born and raised in New York City and began taking music and piano lessons at the age of seven.
-He attended and graduated from the Mannes College of Music with a major in piano in 1970, having studied with Frances Dillon and Edith Oppens.
+Earl Rose was born in New York City and began taking music and began his music and piano instruction at the age of seven years old.
+He attended and, having studied with Frances Dillon and Edith Oppens, graduated with a major in piano from Mannes College of Music of Music in 1970.
 During his second year of college, he studied at the Vienna Academy of Music.
-He also studied conducting at the Juilliard School.
+He also conducted at the Juilliard School.

 Life and career

-Rose began his composing and conducting career while still in college in the late 1960s, as assistant music conductor for NBC's The Tonight Show starring Johnny Carson, when the show was based in New York.
+Rose began his composing and conducting career in the late sixties, while still in college, as Assistant Music Conductor for NBC's The Tonight Show starring Johnny Carson, when the show was based in New York.
 He continued a part-time affiliation with the show until Carson's departure in 1992.
-Beginning in 1976, one of his first television composing credits was co-writing songs with lyricist Judy Spencer for the CBS television series, Captain Kangaroo.
-In 1981, he composed the score for the television movie, Thin Ice, and in 1986, he wrote for ABC television's Dick Cavett Show.
-Rose was the composer for ABC television's Ryan's Hope series between 1983 and 1989.
-He also wrote for ABC's series All My Children from 1990 to 1995.
+One of his first television composing credits, beginning in 1976, was co-writing songs with lyricist Judy Spencer for the CBS television series, Captain Kangaroo.
+In 1981, he composed the score for the television movie, Thin Ice.
+In 1986, he was the composer for the ABC television Dick Cavett Show.From 1990 to 1995 Rose was the composer for ABC television's Ryan's Hope series and from 1990 to 1995 he was the composer for ABC’s All My Children series.

 Beginning in 2002, Rose composed scores for over a dozen History Channel and A&E Television documentaries and mini-series, including Masada, Wake Island: Alamo of the Pacific, The Presidents, Remember the Alamo, and In The Shadow Of Cold Mountain.
-In 1996, he began composing scores for documentary films written and directed by Peter Jones.
+In 1996, Rose began composing the scores for documentary films written and directed by Peter Jones.
 These include Ballyhoo: The Hollywood Sideshow, Stardust: The Bette Davis Story, Inventing L.A.: The Chandlers and Their Times, and Johnny Carson: King of Late Night.

+Earl can be seen performing his original music in such films as, No Hard Feelings, Sofia Coppola’s On the Rocks, Garry Marshall’s NewYear’s Eve, the Netfilx series, Partner Track, and HBO’ s Love Life.